Hydrogen telluride

 Hydrogen telluride is the inorganic compound with the formula H_{2}Te.
 A hydrogen chalcogenide and the simplest hydride of tellurium, it is a colorless gas.
-Although unstable in ambient air, the gas can exist long enough to be readily detected by the odour of rotting garlic at extremely low concentrations, or by the revolting odour of rotting leeks at somewhat higher concentrations.
+Although unstable in ambient air, the gas can exist long enough to be readily detected by its rotting garlic-like odour at extremely low concentrations, or by the revolting odour of rotting leeks that it has at somewhat higher concentrations.
 Most compounds with Te–H bonds (tellurols) are unstable with respect to loss of H_{2}.
 H_{2}Te is chemically and structurally similar to hydrogen selenide, and both are acidic.
 The H–Te–H angle is about 90°.
 Volatile tellurium compounds often have unpleasant odours, reminiscent of decayed leeks or garlic.

 Synthesis

 Electrolytic methods have been developed.
 H_{2}Te can also be prepared by hydrolysis of the telluride derivatives of electropositive metals.
 The typical hydrolysis is that of aluminium telluride: